isabella232/Specs-18/Spaces/index.md

 For example, `/api/projects/all` would retrieve all projects in the default space (which would be everything initially).

+After this, people would start making other spaces and moving things into those other spaces.
+We will provide some tooling to take a Project and all the things it needs into another space.

 ## HTTP API

 Space would become a component in our HTTP API paths for list operations. e.g.